 Jets in holding pattern awaiting Aaron Rodgers' decision

-The Jets were close to making the playoffs last season, and they still believe they are not that far from getting there.
-They still need a quarterback.
+The Jets were close to making the playoffs last season, and they believe they are not that far from getting there.
+But they still need a quarterback.

-The Jets have gone all-out for Aaron Rodgers and continue to wait on whether he will opt to leave Green Bay and sign with them.
+The Jets have gone all-out to obtain Aaron Rodgers and continue to wait to find out if he will agree to join them via a trade from the Packers.
 A resolution is coming soon.
-Monday is the unofficial start of free agency in the NFL, and all sides would like to know how they’re putting together their rosters.

 “We’d love to have it resolved by the start of free agency,” Packers president Mark Murphy said on Friday.
 Green Bay seems ready to move on from Rodgers at quarterback and give the football to Jordan Love.

+Monday is the unofficial start of free agency in the NFL, and all sides would like to know how they’re putting together their rosters.

-Teams will begin negotiating with free agents on Monday and can officially make moves Wednesday.
-If the Jets can't get a deal done with the Packers and Rodgers, the four-time MVP, the Jets will be forced to pivot to a new option.
+Teams will begin negotiating with free agents on Monday and officially can make moves Wednesday.
+If the Jets can’t get a deal done with the Packers to obtain Rodgers, a four-time MVP, they will be forced to pivot to a new option.

 The Jets also could pursue Lamar Jackson, but the Ravens put a franchise tag on him and would have five days to match any offer sheet.
-The way the Rodgers’ wait has gone, the Jets may not want to tie up their money and miss out on another quarterback.
+The way the Rodgers wait has gone, the Jets might not want to tie up their money and miss out on another quarterback.

 They met with former Raider Derek Carr twice, but he signed with New Orleans while the Jets put their focus on Rodgers.